telmar3/NANO120B_QuickTDS/README.md

 # NANO120B_QuickTDS
-Implementation of a neural network to fit desorption flux data to a set of detrapping energies and defect concentrations.
+Implementation of a multiple machine learning models to fit desorption flux data to a set of detrapping energies and defect concentrations.